§3&4

 Class participation extra credits

-Lecture attendance, participation in peer evaluations, providing feedback to other team's presentations and demoes give you a chance to earn extra credits which can be used to top up your overall course grade.
+Lecture attendance, completing in-lecture code excercies, participation in peer evaluations, providing feedback to other team's Presentations allow you to earn extra credits which can be used to top up your overall course grade.

 Tools